Introduction

 The NeuroShard Solution

-NeuroShard proposes a decentralized alternative: a protocol for collaborative model creation where the network, not any single operator, is the place where the model lives.
+NeuroShard proposes a decentralized alternative: a protocol for collaborative model creation where the network, not any single operator, is where the model lives.

 Core Principles